 6. Power Conditioner

-Power conditioners are pretty much a safeguard for all of your expensive studio equipment and even your computer.
+Power conditioners are a vital safeguard for all of your expensive studio equipment.
 This is a vastly important piece of equipment and not one you should be without.

 7. Audio Compressors/Limiters